-What some people are not aware of is that most states have enacted a “zero tolerance” policy regarding DUI and DWI by those drivers below the legal drinking age of twenty-one.
+What some people are not aware of is that most states have enacted a “zero tolerance” policy regarding DUI, DWI by those drivers below the legal drinking age of twenty-one.
 This policy was the direct result of the states realization that many alcohol related incidents involved underage DUI cases.

 The consequences of this type of misdemeanor – operating a vehicle while intoxicated under the influence of alcohol or high on drugs as a juvenile offender can be particularly bad.
 This occurs because the criminal record of a guilty plea or conviction can affect every aspect of a young person’s life for decades to follow if not handled properly and in a timely fashion to get cleared.
-Dealing with the problem early is of paramount importance, and an expert DUI attorney can greatly increase your chances of dismissing the case, after reviewing the case details.
+Dealing with the problem early is of paramount importance, and an expert DUI attorney can greatly increase your chances of dismissing a first offense case, after reviewing the case details.

 There are many options that can be examined for individuals in this position, ranging from pre-trial intervention to suppression or exclusion of certain pieces of potentially damaging evidence.
 In many instances, our free online arrest review also helps provide additional information that is useful in learning actions to take in how to get out of and drop a underage charge as a juvenile DUI or DWI offender.

 Although a juvenile and under 21 case faces tougher standards, in contrast, the standard of care required of the arresting officers is also greater.
 There are many defenses that a provides you to use to either dismiss the charges altogether or to push for a lesser charge (plea bargain down).
-Oftentimes, a lesser charge can save a juvenile from the very ugly blunder that would have otherwise been on his or her record for years if not forever.
+Oftentimes, a lesser charge than DUI or DWI can save a juvenile from the very ugly blunder that would have otherwise been on his or her record for years if not forever.
 This can also save thousands of dollars in insurance costs that accompany a conviction for under the legal drinking age DUI-related case.

-It is important for both minors and their parents to understand what will happen and contemplate the severity of the charges when below the age of 21.
+It is important for both minors and their parents to understand what will happen regarding a license suspension for a minor and contemplate the severity of the charges when arrested for a first offense DUI below the age of 21.
 Please contact us immediately for a free online analysis of the arrest specifics.
 This way you will learn all possible best defense options for what happens and how to utilize legal methods for how to get out of a juvenile or under 21 DUI case.